seattlehomebrew/seattlehomebrew.github.io/_posts/2012-05-26-blood-heirloom-navel-orange-hefeweizen-brewday.md

 ---
 <img class="aligncenter" src="/wp-content/uploads/2013/07/img_0021-e13728793715961.jpg" />

 We used the recipe for the Blood Orange Hefeweizen from [_Extreme Brewing_](http://rcm.amazon.com/e/cm?lt1=_blank&bc1=000000&IS2=1&bg1=FFFFFF&fc1=000000&lc1=0000FF&t=seatthomeb-20&o=1&p=8&l=as4&m=amazon&f=ifr&ref=ss_til&asins=1592532934) but instead of out-of-season blood oranges we used in-season heirloom navel oranges.
-We know that it won&#8217;t be much like the recipe, but it still sounds good.
+We know that it won't be much like the recipe, but it still sounds good.

 <!--more-->